Gravitational waves from the sound shell model: direct and inverse phase transitions in the early Universe: The velocity in the LTE regime

 \section{The velocity in the LTE regime}

-In principle, the velocity of the bubble is not determined by the hydrodynamical properties of the bubble, and microphysics considerations need to be invoked.
-We can verify it by counting the number of parameters describing the phase transition, four: $T_+, T_-, v_+, v_-$, and the number of conserving equations written down in \cref{eq:matching-original}, two: conservation of the stress energy tensor.
-So even for a given nucleation temperature (determined by the nucleation time of the bubble), this leaves one parameter unconstrained, which we typically take to be the velocity of the wall, $\xi_w$.
-In principle, this would require studying the microphysics of the plasma around the bubble wall.
-In the following, we will follow an orthogonal approach.
+In principle, the bubble wall velocity is not fixed by hydrodynamical considerations alone, and requires input from the microphysics of the plasma.
+This can be seen by counting the number of quantities that describe the transition, four, $T_+, T_-, v_+, v_-$, compared to the two conservation equations of the stress-energy tensor, \cref{eq:matching-original}.
+Hence, even for a given nucleation temperature (which is determined by the nucleation rate), one degree of freedom remains undetermined, which we typically take to be the wall velocity $\xi_w$.
+Determining $\xi_w$ from first principles requires a detailed study of the microscopic friction exerted by the plasma on the expanding wall.

+A widely used approach to estimate the wall velocity assumes that the system remains in \emph{local thermal equilibrium} (LTE), where the distribution functions of plasma species are close to their equilibrium form, and deviations are parametrically small.
+Within this approximation, the friction can be computed by expanding around equilibrium and solving linearized Boltzmann equations \cite{Ai:2021kak,Ai:2023see,Balaji:2020yrx,Krajewski:2024gma,Branchina:2025jou}.
+While this framework has proven useful for obtaining semi-analytic estimates of the wall dynamics, it is important to stress that LTE is only an approximation, and in fact, it is likely to fail in realistic settings.
+Recent studies beyond LTE have shown that out-of-equilibrium effects can substantially alter the predicted velocity, with differences up to $\sim\SIrange{50}{60}{\%}$ compared to the LTE estimate \cite{Krajewski:2024zxg,Branchina:2025adj,Ai:2025bjw,Ekstedt:2024fyq}.

+Nevertheless, for exploratory purposes, we will adopt the standard LTE treatment, which allows one to capture the qualitative behavior of the wall and obtain a reasonable order-of-magnitude estimate of its velocity.
+This is particularly useful for mapping the parameter space of novel scenarios, such as inverse phase transitions \cite{Barni:2024lkj,Barni:2025mud}, where a complete out-of-equilibrium computation is not yet available.